Why is it Beneficial for Companies to Go Global?

 What is the Market Readiness Assistance (MRA) Grant?

-The MRA grant supports companies in their expansion into new overseas markets by covering the costs of:
+The MRA grant supports companies in their expansion into new overseas markets by covering the costs of:- Market promotion

 - Business establishment